howset/minishell/README.md

 ### 🌿 Branch: h-echo
 - 3.12.2024 - start with echo
 	- How to deal with exit status?
-	- How to remove trailing space?
+	- How to remove trailing space? -> fixed
 - Pull from main the stable ast and comm table parser
 - Still have to polish exec.c